nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/KW_VIEW_SERIALIZER.md

 You are going to be using an abstraction in the Django REST Framework library called a `ViewSet`.
 This particular type allows you to write more abstract code than you did for your first Django exercises and project.

-You will also be using another built-in type called a `HyperlinkedModelSerializer`.
+You will also be using another built-in type called a `ModelSerializer`.
 What this class does is take a Python object and convert it into JSON for you, **and** adds a virtual property of `url` to the resulting JSON.

 The `ViewSet` class allows you to write logic for the operations that can be performed on a resource in the API.
 The first operations you will handle are a client requesting one park area, and a request for all park areas.
 For these operations, the `ViewSet` exposes `retrieve()` and `list()` methods.
 Your logic goes in those methods.

 > ##### `kennywoodapi/views/parkarea.py`